usmanshaikh/usmanshaikh/README.md

 ![alt text](https://github.com/usmanshaikh/usmanshaikh/blob/main/CoverPhotoV2.png)

-# Hi, I'm Usman! 👋
+# **Hi, I'm Usman!** 👋

----

-## 🚀 About Me

-I'm a full-stack developer from India, driven by the desire to build real-world solutions.
+I'm a full-stack developer from India, passionate about building real-world solutions.
 With experience in both frontend and backend development, I focus on creating applications that are not only functional but also efficient and user-friendly.

-Currently, I'm deepening my knowledge in **NestJS, Next.js, AWS services, and Docker**, learning and working on projects that leverage these technologies to build scalable and robust applications.
+Currently, I'm expanding my expertise in **NestJS, Next.js, AWS services, and Docker**, learning these technologies to strengthen my skill set and prepare for future projects.

 ---